Release Date: 5/11/2015

 Also Available On

 I absolutely love short games that tell beautiful stories.
-Game that really don’t have much gameplay, but just enough to get across the story and help you feel for the characters.
+A game that really doesn’t have much gameplay, but just enough to get the story and help you feel for the characters.
 Toren is one of those game, it has so much potential, but is extremely rough around the edges.
-There’s actually more negative than positive for this game, but for some reason it’s worth a play through, simply for how the game is told and unfolds.
+There’s actually more negative than positive for this game, but for some reason, it’s worth a playthrough, simply for how the game is told and unfolds.

 With all that said, Toren is an interesting game with a beautiful story, but it is encased in a sloppy game with rough graphics and slippery controls.